JCSnap/cosmos-auto-clapper/README.md

 run the following file

 ```
-python clap.py
+python3 clap.py
 ```

-Alternatively, you can also do pip3 install pyautogui and python3 clap.py
+Alternatively (or if you failed), you can also do pip install pyautogui and python clap.py

 There is going to be a window popup with the "start" button, press the "start" button and make sure that your cosmos is your active window by clicking on your Cosmos window